jharwell/fordyca/docs/parameters.md

 - `gamma` - A scaling factor that is applied to the overall calculated probability.

+This tag is required if the task executive is used.

 #### `task_abort`

 Uses `src_sigmoid_sel`, with an empty `method` tag to perform the stochastic abort decision, which is calculated each timestep.
+This tag is required if the task executive is used.

 #### `task_partition`

+This tag is required if the task executive is used.

 - `always_partition` - If `true`, then robots will always choose to partition a task, given the chance.
 Has no effect if `false`.